Clique-Stable Set separation in perfect graphs with no balanced skew-partitions: Strong property

 The \defi{total weight} of $U$ is $\wt(U)=\wr(U)+\wc(U)+\wac(U)$.
 We abuse notation and write $w(T)$ instead of $w(V(T))$, and in particular the total weight of $T$ will be denoted $\wt(T)$.
 Given two disjoint sets of vertices $A$ and $B$, the \defi{crossing weight} $w(A,B)$ is defined as the weight of the switchable pairs with one endpoint in $A$ and the other in $B$, namely $w(A,B)=(\wc(A,B), \wac(A,B))$ where $\wc(A,B)$ (resp. $\wac(A,B)$) is the sum of $\wc(ab)$ (resp. $\wac(ab)$) over all $a\in A$, $b\in B$ such that $ab\in \sigma(T)$.

 An unfriendly behavior for a weight function is to concentrate all the weight at the same place, or to have a too heavy extra-complete and extra-anticomplete weight, this is why we introduce the following.
-A weight function $w$ is \defi{balanced} if:
+A weight function $w$ is \defi{balanced} if the following conditions hold: